mremily9/workshop-task-5/README.md

     rect(30 + x * 60, 320, 30, -hours * 1);
 ```

-Leading to the bar graph showing - problem fixed!
+Leading to the bar graph showing - the problem is fixed!

 ![image](https://github.com/user-attachments/assets/813b68f6-3e3c-48d0-a22b-48c8e2cdfafe)

 **Displaying information in the bar graph**

 I then wanted to have the bar graph go in the other way, horizontally instead of vertically.
-To do this I changed around the x and y within the previous gameLabels() and showHours() functions.
+To do this, I changed around the x and y within the previous gameLabels(), and showHours() functions.

 ```
 function gameLabels() {